 Most people find that medical support makes it easier to manage withdrawal symptoms during detox.

 - Educate patients about how to stay off drugs and alcohol

 - Actively treat them for their dependence using a medical detox program that combines medication with rehab therapy

-Men and women have unique needs when seeking drug and alcohol addiction treatment, have different reasons for using drugs, use drugs differently, commit crimes differently, react to treatment for drugs differently, recover from drug abuse differently, and relapse at different rates.
+They have different reasons for using drugs, react to treatment differently, recover from drug abuse differently, and relapse at different rates.

 Dual Diagnosis Treatment

 Opus Health offers Dual Diagnosis treatment.
 Also known as co-occurring disorders, this is an occurrence that combines addiction with a mental illness.